 What’s “normal” feels too formal and doesn’t capture the most powerful parts of my story.
 Yes, I have a degree.
 Yes, I went to school to learn to be a life coach.
-Yes, I’m a published writer, I belong to relevant professional organizations, and I’ve collaborated with oodles of extraordinary women over the last eight years.
+Yes, I’m a published writer, I belong to relevant professional organizations, and I’ve collaborated with oodles of extraordinary women over the last nine years.

 And sure, these statistics are important but only in that they represent the experiences that carried me home to the truth of who I am.
-These are but a handful of the many pieces woven into the fabric of life and frankly, I prefer to collaborate with women who want to know about my unruly bits because that is what makes it possible for me to do this thing I do.
+These are but a handful of the many pieces woven into the fabric of life and frankly, I prefer to collaborate with those who want to know about my unruly bits because that is what makes it possible for me to do this thing I do.

 Unruly Bio (the important stuff!)